Members named for celebration of Plenary Council

 Archbishop Costelloe said bishops were mindful of the large number of clerics who must be called by virtue of their role.
 There were also many males who will represent religious orders.

 “It was also obvious that while not universal, the age of those who must be called was quite high.
-We are pleased that we were able to lower the average age, lift the proportion of lay people and the proportion of women in the overall delegate list.
+We are pleased that we were able to lower the average age, lift the proportion of lay people and the proportion of women in the overall member list.

 “Plenary councils have often been the domain of bishops and priests and while canon law still ensures they are the major presence in the Fifth Plenary Council of Australia, the lay and female representation far surpasses anything seen before.”